couchbase/cbft/IDEAS.md

-142 The key idea is that re-planning should only be done on topology changes (add/remove wanted cbft nodes or logical config changes (add/remove logical full-text index).
-If CPU utilization changes, that is, we won't do replanning, similar to how we don't do an automatic rebalance in CB if CPU on just a single CB node temporarily spikes.
+142 The key idea is that re-planning should only be done on topology changes (add/remove wanted cbft nodes or logical config changes (add/remove logical full-text index)).
+In contrast, if CPU utilization changes, we won't do replanning, similar to how we don't do an automatic Rebalance in Couchbase if CPU on just a single Couchbase node temporarily spikes.

 144 General machine "capability level" (4 cpus vs 32 cpus) can be input into Planning, to be able to handle heterogeneous machine types,